acarteas/2020-spring-cs211/milestones/milestone 5/designdiary.md

 in the homework instructions that the instructions were explicit in a way that could be identiifed when trying to approach the problem programatically after doing it on paper.

+04/15/2020

+After writing what I though was most of my code, I couldn't get it to run because it was not displaying the pre-loaded game scene.
+I misunderstood what was avaible in terms of the project being set up for us, and I had a classmate take a look, and they instantly noticed that I was on an older version of unity, and that the scene should populate with the click of playing the game.
+Once I installed the newest version, I tried to run my project, but it still wouldn't work when I was trying to get it to load.
+I deleted my files recommited them, and re-cloned your repo, so that I could get a fresh version of project 5.
+I copied my existing code, and thankfully I was able to start testing the code and seeing where my logical flaws were.
+I have narrowed it down to two lines of code, but I need to figure out in the getNeighbor function how to move the positions of the tile, so that I'm not returning the same tile each time.
+As of right now, I feel like I have made good progress in getting my code interfaced with Unity, and I'm excited to finish the project, ahd hopefully have a fully function game like the GIF shows on git. '